drupalprojects/examples/README.md

 moved into Drupal 8 core.
 This means some examples will come with Drupal itself.
 As of this writing, none have been migrated to Drupal 8 yet.

+This collection of modules ship with a composer.json file outlining the name, description, type and license of the package.
+Although not used by Drupal itself it allows the module to be installed via composer, therfore all contrib modules should ship with one.

 How To Install The Modules
 --------------------------